Lil Pump: Harverd Dropout (2018–2019)

-Subsequent ventures (2020–present)
+Subsequent ventures, No Name, and Lil Pump 2 (2020–present)

 On February 13, 2020, Garcia stated on his Instagram story "I'm done doing music I quit..."; he did not elaborate.
 However days later he said on the same platform, "Yall Thought I Quit Bitch Im Back", and previewed a new song.
 He also announced that Lil Pump 2 was the title of his upcoming album.
 On September 16, 2020, Garcia released a new single "Life Like Me" on his SoundCloud account.
 The song was first previewed in 2018.
 Later that same year, Garcia released various SoundCloud exclusives including "Lil Pimp Big MAGA Steppin" and "I'monna".

 In March 2021, Garcia went into partnership with the NFT marketplace Sweet to release a special NFT collection that includes digital jewelry and Lil Pump trading cards.
 On August 12, 2021, "Racks to the Ceiling", featuring Canadian rapper Tory Lanez, was released.
 On December 14, 2021, Garcia and producer Ronny J silently released a new album titled No Name.
 Unlike Garica's previous release, Harverd Dropout, the new album was never mentioned on social media, leading it to become a commercial failure.

+On April 12, 2022, Garcia released the lead single for Lil Pump 2, "All The Sudden".
+He released four more singles for the album after this, "Splurgin", "Mosh Pit", "She Know" and "Tesla".
+In March 2023, Pump would announce the cover and tracklist for his long-awaited second studio album Lil Pump 2, which features guest appearances from Smokepurpp, YoungBoy Never Broke Again, Ty Dolla Sign, among others.
+The album was released on March 17.
+Despite receiving more promotion on social media, the album was another commercial failure with the album failing to land on any chart.
+The deluxe version of Lil Pump 2, was released on September 15, 2023, containing new tracks: "6 Rings", "Glow in the Dark", "I Sell" and "Rick Rubin".

 Personal life

-Garcia has stated on social media and in lyrics that he has difficulty reading due to having dyslexia.

-On his Instagram account, Garcia confirmed that his father died on April 8, 2022.
+Garcia has said on social media and in lyrics that he has difficulty reading due to having dyslexia.
+In December 2020 during the COVID-19 pandemic, he was banned from JetBlue after refusing to wear a mask on a flight from Fort Lauderdale to Los Angeles.
+On his Instagram account, Garcia said that his father Fabio Garcia died on April 8, 2022.
+On August 9, 2025, Garcia posted a photo on his Instagram story wearing a hospital bracelet, including a red allergy bracelet, indicating he suffers from one or more allergies.